Mental Health Intake Form — Free Healthcare Template - Poper

 Symptom Checklist Built In

-A PHQ-9 / GAD-7 compatible symptom checklist captures depression, anxiety, sleep, and concentration data the clinician can review before the first session.
+A symptom checklist captures depression, anxiety, sleep, and concentration context the clinician can review before the first session.

 Safety Screening Up Front